18 Sights in Duisburg, Germany (with Map and Images)

 Museumsschiff Oscar Huber G. Sawatzky / CC BY 3.0

-The Oscar Huber is a side wheel towing steamer, which is now located as a museum ship in the Vincke Canal in Duisburg-Ruhrort.
-The ship is the last surviving wheel steamer on the Rhine, it belongs to the museum of German inland navigation on the railway port further north.
+The Oscar Huber is a side-wheel tugboat, which today lies as a museum ship in the Vincke Canal in Duisburg-Ruhrort.
+The ship is the last surviving paddle steamer on the Rhine, it belongs to the Museum of German Inland Navigation at the railway port further north.

 Wikipedia: Oscar Huber (DE)